United Nations laissez-passer: Name and signature page

-The first line of a machine-readable zone (which is at the bottom of the page) of the passport contains a letter to denote the type of travel document (which is despite the laissez-passer status, it is "P" for passport), followed by the code normally used for the citizenship of the passport holder (but here: "UNO/UNA" for "United Nations Organization/Agency"), and the name (surname first, then given name or names) of the passport holder.
+The first line of a machine-readable zone (which is at the bottom of the page) of the passport contains a letter to denote the type of travel document (which despite the laissez-passer status, it is "P" for passport), followed by the code normally used for the citizenship of the passport holder (but here: "UNO/UNA" for "United Nations Organization/Agency"), and the name (surname first, then given name or names) of the passport holder.
 When visa are placed in a UNLP, the same practice should be followed, and in the nationality field, UNO/UNA should be placed.
 This guideline however is often not observed.